nodejs/node/doc/api/crypto.md

 object, the following additional properties can be passed:

-* `dsaEncoding` {string} For DSA and ECDSA, this option specifies the format of the generated signature.
+* `dsaEncoding` {string} For DSA and ECDSA, this option specifies the format of the signature.
 It can be one of the following:
   * `'der'` (default): DER-encoded ASN.1 signature structure encoding `(r, s)`.
   * `'ieee-p1363'`: Signature format `r || s` as proposed in IEEE-P1363.
 * `padding` {integer} Optional padding value for RSA, one of the following: